Hive Developers logo

 Building on Other Platforms

-Configure witness node
+Configure the witness node

-Example of config for witness node:
+Example of config.ini for a witness node:

 #################################################################################